10 Best Damascus Knife Sets in 2026

 15-Piece Best Rated Damascus Knife Set Includes: 8″ Chef’s Knife, 8″ Bread Knife, 7″ Santoku Knife, 8″ Slicing Knife, 5″ Santoku Knife, 5″ Utility Knife, 3.5″ Paring Knife, Six 5″ Non-Serrated Steak Knives, Pull-apart Scissors and Acacia Wood Knife Block

-Blade: The blades are made from 7Cr17 high-carbon stainless steel (HRC 57–58) and feature a beautiful Damascus-style finish that is laser engraved.
+Blade: The blades are made from 7Cr17 high-carbon stainless steel (HRC 57–58) and feature a beautiful Damascus-style finish that is laser-engraved.
 All blades were very sharp out of the box and ready to start cutting.

 Cutting Performance: I started testing with the 8″ chef knife and loved the weight.
 Slicing tomatoes was my first test, and the blade went through cleanly without crushing.
 It handled everything from chopping herbs and bacon to slicing Brussels sprouts and dicing carrots, and the rounded edge rocks smoothly with ease.